 Beta is a measurement of an asset's return volatility relative to the market.
 It is originally used in the CAPM to calculate expected returns.

 What is alpha in investing?
-What does alpha mean in finance?
+What does alpha mean?

 Alpha is a measure of the excess return of an investment relative to the expected return of a portfolio as determined by the capital asset pricing model (CAPM).

 Time Weighted Return (TWR) vs Money Weighted Return (MWR)

 Three methods for calculating return; Simple Return (SR), Time-Weighted Return (TWR) and Money-Weighted Return (MWR)

 Although you make the right decisions in investing, it can still turn out wrong in the end by chance.
 So what should an investor do in this case then?